-Site Reference 525 - Land off Barton Lane and Rear of Horsehills Lane, Armthorpe The site lies adjacent to Site 302 (Barton Lane) and lies within walking distance of an existing employment site and has good access to open space and wildlife habitats.
+Site Reference 525 - Land off Barton Lane and Rear of Horsehills Lane, Armthorpe The site lies adjacent to Site 302 (Barton Lane) and lies within walking distance of an existing employment site.
+However, it scores poorly because parts of the site are not in use for employment and the nearest Key Employment Site is more than 800 metres away.
+It has good access to open space and wildlife habitats.

 There are no known flood risk issues.
 However, poor access to the highway and public transport network poses a significant constraint to development.
 Barton Lane does not have sufficient capacity to accommodate development on this site and alternative means of access are not currently available.
-The nearest bus stop is a 700 - 950 metre walk from the site and there are limited opportunities to extend services to the site.
+The nearest bus stop is a 400 - 800 metres walk from the site and there are limited opportunities to extend services to the site.